yuxin370/CompressIoTDB/readme.md

 We have extended [IoT-Benchmark](https://iotdb.apache.org/UserGuide/latest/Tools-System/Benchmark.html) to support *expression query with value filter*.
 The source code is in ``\benchmark`` directory, and the executable is in ``\benchmark\iot-benchmark-iotdb-1.3``.
 You can also download IoT-Benchmark from the open source [github repository]((https://github.com/thulab/iot-benchmark)), but it does not support *expression query with value filter*.

 ### Step 0: Build IoT-Benchmark
 If you choose to use our executable jar package, skip this.
+The test script is in ``CompressIoTDB/benchmark/iot-benchmark/iotdb-1.3/target/iot-benchmark-iotdb-1.3``.
 ```shell
 > git clone https://github.com/thulab/iot-benchmark.git
 > cd iot-benchmark